usernamehw/vscode-find-jump/README.md

 - `findJump.letterBackgroundLight`: Background color of the letter for light themes.
 - `findJump.letterForeground`: Color of the extension's main decoration: letter to jump.
 - `findJump.letterForegroundLight`: Color of the letter for light themes.
+- `findJump.overviewRulerMatchForeground`: Color of the matches in the scrollbar area.

 ## Commands